ibm-cloud-docs/databases-for-elasticsearch/learn-high-availability.md

 Your applications have to be designed to handle temporary interruptions to the database, implement error handling for failed database commands, and implement retry logic to recover from a temporary interruption.

 Several minutes of database unavailability or connection interruption is not expected.
 Open a [support ticket](https://cloud.ibm.com/unifiedsupport/cases/add) with details if you have time periods longer than a minute with no connectivity so we can investigate.

-## Resource Scaling

-{{site.data.keyword.databases-for-elasticsearch}} does not auto-scale.
-Deployment owners can [monitor](/docs/services/databases-for-elasticsearch?topic=cloud-databases-monitoring) the state of the deployment, estimate typical resource usage, and scale the deployment accordingly.

-If you are planning on running operations that might put a spike in the usual RAM usage, or any data operations that could overflow your allotted storage, you can scale your service's resources up to avoid hitting resource limits that can affect deployment operations.

 ## SLA